anngroong/podcasts/content/guest/nmelikyan.md

 #guest_group = "wir"
 +++

 Naira Melikyan is an activist mother in Armenia.
-Since her son was was martyred in the 44-day war in 2020, she has fought for the rights of parents and relatives of Armenian fallen soldiers.
+Since her son, Hayk Melikyan, was was martyred in the 44-day war in 2020, she has fought for the rights of parents and relatives of Armenian fallen soldiers.